256B.0911 Nursing facility preadmission screening.

 Subd.
 6. Payment for preadmission screening. (a) The total screening payment for each county must be paid monthly by certified nursing facilities in the county.
 The monthly amount to be paid by each nursing facility for each fiscal year must be determined by dividing the county's annual allocation for screenings by 12 to determine the monthly payment and allocating the monthly payment to each nursing facility based on the number of licensed beds in the nursing facility.

-(c) Payments for screening activities are available to the county or counties to cover staff salaries and expenses to provide the screening function.
+(b) Payments for screening activities are available to the county or counties to cover staff salaries and expenses to provide the screening function.
 The lead agency shall employ, or contract with other agencies to employ, within the limits of available funding, sufficient personnel to conduct the preadmission screening activity while meeting the state's long-term care outcomes and objectives as defined in section 256B.0917, subdivision 1.
 The local agency shall be accountable for meeting local objectives as approved by the commissioner in the CSSA biennial plan.

-(d) Notwithstanding section 256B.0641, overpayments attributable to payment of the screening costs under the medical assistance program may not be recovered from a facility.
+(c) Notwithstanding section 256B.0641, overpayments attributable to payment of the screening costs under the medical assistance program may not be recovered from a facility.

-(e) The commissioner of human services shall amend the Minnesota medical assistance plan to include reimbursement for the local screening teams.
+(d) The commissioner of human services shall amend the Minnesota medical assistance plan to include reimbursement for the local screening teams.

 Subd.
 7. Reimbursement for certified nursing facilities. (a) Medical assistance reimbursement for nursing facilities shall be authorized for a medical assistance recipient only if a preadmission screening has been conducted prior to admission or the local county agency has authorized an exemption.
 Medical assistance reimbursement for nursing facilities shall not be provided for any recipient who the local screener has determined does not meet the level of care criteria for nursing facility placement or, if indicated, has not had a level II PASARR evaluation completed unless an admission for a recipient with mental illness is approved by the local mental health authority or an admission for a recipient with mental retardation or related condition is approved by the state mental retardation authority.
+The county preadmission screening team may deny certified nursing facility admission using the level of care criteria established under section 144.0721 and deny medical assistance reimbursement for certified nursing facility care.
+Persons receiving care in a certified nursing facility or certified boarding care home who are reassessed by the commissioner of health according to section 144.0722 and determined to no longer meet the level of care criteria for a certified nursing facility or certified boarding care home may no longer remain a resident in the certified nursing facility or certified boarding care home and must be relocated to the community if the persons were admitted on or after July 1, 1998.

 (c) The local county mental health authority or the state mental retardation authority under Public Law Numbers 100-203 and 101-508 may prohibit admission to a nursing facility, if the individual does not meet the nursing facility level of care criteria or needs specialized services as defined in Public Law Numbers 100-203 and 101-508.
 For purposes of this section, "specialized services" for a person with mental retardation or a related condition means "active treatment" as that term is defined in Code of Federal Regulations, title 42, section 483.440(a)(1).